nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/occurs.rst.txt

 Using those two numbers we can say:

-* A full 28% of games -- over 1 in 4 -- are effectively over by the 6-minute mark,
+* Checking in at the six-minute mark, 28% of games -- or over 1 in 4 -- are effectively
-  needing a 15-point comeback or more (which has about a 1% or lower chance of happening).
+  over requiring a 15-point comeback or more -- which has about a 1% or lower chance of happening.

 * And 10.4% of games would require a record-setting 23-point comeback.